monadexio/monadex-api/monadex-api.md

 ### Delete a Campaign [DELETE]
 + Response 204

-## Campaigns Collection [/campaigns{?access_token,since}]
+## Campaigns Collection [/campaigns{?access_token,since,limit}]
 Collection of all Campaigns.

-The Campaign Collection resource has the following attribute:

-- total

 In addition it **embeds** *Campaign Resources* in the Monadex API.

-+ Model (application/hal+json)
++ Model (application/json)

-    HAL+JSON representation of Campaign Collection Resource.
+    JSON representation of Campaign Collection Resource.
 The Campaign resources in collections are embedded.
 Note the embedded Campaigns resource are incomplete representations of the Campaign in question.
-Use the respective Campaign link to retrieve its full representation.
+Use the respective Campaign id to retrieve its full representation.

-    + Headers

-            Link: <http:/api.monadex.io/campaigns>;rel="self"

     + Body

+            [
                 {
-                "_links": {
-                    "self": { "href": "/campaigns" }
-                },
-                "_embedded": {
-                    "campaigns": [
-                        {
-                            "_links" : {
-                                "self": { "href": "/campaigns/42" }
-                            },
                     "id": "42",
                     "created_at": "2014-04-14T02:15:15Z",
+                    "ended_at": "2014-08-02T02:15:15Z",
                     "title": "Title of Campaign",
                     "description": "Description of Campaign",
                     "length": "Length of Campaign",
                     "url": "URL of Campaign",
-                            "content": "String contents"
+                    "goal": "Number of tshirts for sale",
+                    "sold": "Number of tshirts sold",
+                    "reservations": "Number of tshirts reserved",
+                    "cost": "Cost of one tshirt",
+                    "price": "Price of one tshirt",
                 }
             ]
-                },
-                "total": 1
-            }

 ### List All Campaigns [GET]
 + Parameters